Natural Dyeing for Beginners: The Basics

 Create and relax with in a low-key, convivial environment

 We’ll focus on local, traditional dye plants that are easily cultivated in Vermont, or foraged sustainably from our urban or forested wild areas.
-Students will leave with a book of recipes and resources, dyed fiber samples, and two finished (silk & cotton) handkercheifs.
+Students will leave with a resource list, dyed fiber samples, two cotton handkerchiefs, and two silk scarves.

 Experience Level: Beginners to Intermediate.
 For gardeners, artists and citizen scientists!